-While it is advantageous to use Harmony strategies and activities school-wide, you may also wish to implement by one or two grade levels first, and then roll out the program to other grades later.
+While it is advantageous to use Harmony SEL strategies, lessons, and activities schoolwide, you may wish to implement by one or two grade levels first, and then roll out the program to other grades later.

-Harmony is designed to build healthy relationships among students by having them engage in activities that promote understanding and respect.
-With these effective practices, bullying can ultimately be prevented.
+Harmony is designed to build healthy relationships among students by engaging them in lessons and activities that promote empathy, understanding, and respect.
+These effective practices build supportive relationships that ultimately help prevent bullying.

 Yes!
-An Ambassador can guide you through the best way to implement Harmony at any time during the school year.
+Our live and on-demand training options can be used to implement Harmony at any time during the school year.

 There are several avenues to training.
-Some teachers get started using the Harmony “How-To” book, while others prefer the online video modules.
-In addition, many schools opt for face-to-face training with Harmony Ambassadors, who are also experienced educators.
+Some teachers get started by signing up for our live training webinars, while others prefer our on-demand video modules.
+In addition, some schools leverage live online group training sessions to onboard teachers.

 Yes!
-Many schools and organizations have chosen Sanford Harmony for after-school programs, as it’s a fun and engaging way to build teamwork, friendships, and positive communication outside of the regular school day.
+Many schools and organizations have chosen Sanford Harmony for youth and after-school programs, as it’s a fun and engaging way to build teamwork, friendships, and positive communication outside of the regular school day.

 There are a variety of ways to implement the lessons and activities that match student needs.
-The Meet Up and Buddy Up strategies, lessons, and activities are wonderful for building inclusive classroom relationships, and can be adapted for use with all students.
+The Meet Up and Buddy Up strategies, as well as the lessons and activities, are wonderful for building inclusive classroom relationships and can be adapted for use with all students.

-No. While the ideal situation would be to start at pre-k or kindergarten, Harmony is designed so that students can quickly grasp the concepts and benefit from the lessons and activities at every grade level.
+Not at all.
+While the ideal situation would be to start at Pre-K or kindergarten, Harmony is designed so that students can quickly grasp the concepts and benefit from the lessons and activities at every grade level.

-Teachers and administrators applaud Harmony as an excellent entry to restorative practices, as both share the common goal of supporting the safety, well-being, and success of all students by developing, building, and maintaining healthy relationships, promoting inclusion, fostering school connection, and building social-emotional competencies.
-Harmony activities and lessons are designed to promote trust, develop empathy, identify and regulate emotions, and demonstrate care and concern for others.
+Educators applaud Harmony as an excellent entry to restorative practices, as both share the common goal of supporting the safety, well-being, and success of all students by developing, building, and maintaining healthy relationships.